Monterey Peninsula and Monterey City make a Great California Road Trip

 Fisherman’s Wharf is also downtown, and you can get the freshest seafood imaginable there.
 I recommend the Liberty Fish Co. because the employees love it there.
 The owners are very good people, which is a rare find in the restaurant business.

 If you live in Southern California, it is well worthwhile to take the Pacific Coast Highway up to San Francisco.
 On the way, near there you’ll drive through the Monterey Peninsula.
-With all the great things to see and do, this California road trip is well worth it, no matter what time of year, and no matter what your taste.
+With all the great things to do and see in California, this Pacific coast road trip is well worth it, no matter what time of year, and no matter what your taste.

 Copyright © TravelESP.com